Protection, Security and Investigation

 - PSIN2018 Private Investigations

 In this course, the different fields of private investigative work will be examined along with the various types of investigations and different specializations of private investigators.
 Particular emphasis will be placed on elements of tort law, intellectual property, and criminal law, which are required to conduct a proper investigation and address the needs of the client.
-Emphasis will be placed on developing surveillance skills and the proper application of technology in this field.
+Emphasis will be placed on developing skills in surveillance and open-source intelligence gathering, as well as the proper application of technology in this field.

 Prerequisite: LAWS 1008, LAWS 1003